When the Feet Begin to Swell

-Many people suffer from bouts of heel pain.
-For more information, contact Zina Cappiello, DPM of Dr. Zina B. Cappiello DPM, LLC.
+Swollen feet can be a sign of an underlying condition.
+If you have any concerns, contact Zina Cappiello, DPM of Dr. Zina B. Cappiello DPM, LLC.
 Our podiatrist can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Clifton, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.